M1XZG/Swindon-Rubbish-Days/README.md

 ### GitHub Actions Workflow (Automated Discord Reminders)
 The repository includes a GitHub Actions workflow that automatically checks collection days and sends results to Discord.

+> **⚠️ PRIVACY WARNING:**
+> **This workflow logs your address and collection information in the GitHub Actions workflow logs.** If you plan to use this workflow, **make sure your repository is PRIVATE** to prevent your personal address from being publicly visible.
+Anyone with access to your repository can view workflow run logs, which will contain your postcode and house number.

 **Setup:**
 1. Add the following repository secrets (Settings → Secrets and variables → Actions):
    - `MY_ADDRESS`: Your address in format `postcode:house_number` (e.g., `SN1 2JG:10`)